-Indicator Report - Asthma Hospitalizations
+Health Indicator Report of Asthma Hospitalizations

 Asthma can usually be managed in an outpatient setting, reducing the need for inpatient hospitalization.
 Tracking rates of hospitalization can aid in identifying populations or areas with inadequate access to routine medical care.
 An asthma attack can result in a hospitalization and can be initiated by a variety of triggers.
 Some of these include exposures to environmental tobacco smoke, dust mites, cockroach allergen, mold, pets, strenuous physical exercise, and air pollution.
 Two key air pollutants that can affect asthma are ozone (found in smog) and PM or particulate matter (found in haze, smoke, and dust).
 The majority of problems associated with asthma, including hospitalization, are preventable if asthma is managed according to established guidelines.
 Effective management includes control of exposure to factors that trigger exacerbations, adequate pharmacological management, continual monitoring of the disease, and patient education in asthma care.

-Map of Age-adjusted Asthma Hospitalizations per 10,000 Population by Utah Small Area, 2006-2010
+Map of Age-adjusted Asthma Hospitalizations per 10,000 Population by Utah Small Area, 2010-2012

 This map was made using a method called "fixed effect test of significance" where classes are based on statistically higher or lower rates than the state rate.
 Please note that the years aggregated to create the map are different than the years aggregated in the data table.
 This difference is unlikely to yield different results.